Tel Aviv Museum of Art: History

 The Tel Aviv Museum of Art was established in 1932 in a building at 16 Rothschild Boulevard that was the former home of Tel Aviv's first mayor, Meir Dizengoff, who had donated the property for a museum in memory of his wife, Zina, following her death in 1930.
+Haim Gamzou was tapped to lead the foundation of the new museum as its first director.
 On 14 May 1948, 250 delegates quietly gathered at the museum for the historic signing of the Israeli Declaration of Independence.
 In 1971, the building became Independence Hall when the museum relocated to 27 Shaul Hamelech Boulevard.

-Curator Nehama Guralnik began working at the museum in 1971, when French was the common language among staff, including the director, administrators, and the curators.
+Curator Nehama Guralnik began working at the museum in 1971, when French was the common language among staff, including Gamzou the director, administrators, and the curators.
 Catalogues were printed in French and Hebrew, with English introduced later that decade.
 Guralnik curated more than 40 exhibitions during her 34-year tenure as international art curator.

 The Helena Rubinstein Pavilion for Contemporary Art opened in 1959.
 Planning for a new building began in 1963 when the museum's collections of modern and contemporary art began to outgrow the premises.
 Construction commenced in 1966 but stopped for two years due to shortage of funds, before moving to its current location in 1971.

 Another wing was added in 1999 and the Lola Beer Ebner Sculpture Garden was established.
 The museum also contains "The Joseph and Rebecca Meyerhoff Art Education Center", opened in 1988.

 Tel Aviv Museum of Art, December 2013.
 The work "March of Time" by the artist Yaakov Agam is visible in the background.

 The museum houses a comprehensive collection of classical and contemporary art, especially Israeli art, a sculpture garden and a youth wing.

 Suzanne Landau, following 34 years at the Israel Museum, was appointed director and chief curator of the museum in 2012.